anurag-int/Reelo_Assignment/README.md

           "medium": 50,
           "hard": 30
       }`
-      - The response is a JSON object with the generated question paper.
+      - The response is a JSON object.

 2. `POST http://localhost:4000/api/v1/questions/add-question`, which will add question in your Question-Bank.